cyber-dojo/commander/README.md

 You can override these .env files by creating your own .env file, setting an environment-variable to its absolute path, and re-issuing the up.
-For example:
+Eg
   ```bash
   $ export CYBER_DOJO_NGINX_ENV=/home/fred/my_nginx.env
   $ cyber-dojo up